 Switch up the sprinkles for whichever holiday or special occasions you’re celebrating.

-Why you’ll love making these No Bake Avalanche Cookies
+Why you’ll love making these Slow Cooker Avalanche Cookies

 Last minute – It’s a treat you can whip up when you’re just craving something out of this world delicious but don’t feel like putting in all kinds of effort.
 Or when you’ve got a hankering for something sweet after dinner but didn’t plan ahead for dessert!